 Medication Education and Coming Off Medications

-Since 2001 I have supported hundreds of people to better inform them around the complicated issues of psychiatric medication.
-While I am not a prescriber and do not offer medical advice, I help educate individuals to make wiser and more confident decisions about their treatment options.
+Since 2001 I have supported people around the world to become better informed round the complicated issues of psychiatric medication.
+Our society has left too many decisions in the hands of medical doctors alone, and while I am not a prescriber and do not offer medical advice, I help educate individuals to make wiser and more confident decisions about their treatment options.
 I am attentive both to the side effects of psychoactive substances, and to the meanings, fears, and hopes that are involved.
-While not anti-medication, I have a harm reduction perspective and take a very cautious approach to the risks of pharmacology, including often working with people to reduce and come off medications.
+While not anti-medication, I have a harm reduction perspective and take a very cautious approach to the risks of pharmacology, and often working with people to reduce and come off medications.

 You can learn more about my method in my Harm Reduction Guide to Coming off Psychiatric Drugs.

 When an individual goes through extreme emotional distress the entire family is involved.
 Parents and siblings, friends and partners feel both powerless and an urgent need to help.
 I have worked with family members seeking ways forward beyond traditional diagnosis and institutionalization: I approach families as unique shared systems with deep mythic histories and powerful potential for growth.